rahildoshi97/pymatlib/paper/paper.md

 # Summary

-PyMatLib is a Python library that revolutionizes how scientists and engineers handle temperature-dependent material properties in computational simulations.
+PyMatLib is an open-source Python library that revolutionizes how scientists and engineers handle temperature-dependent material properties in computational simulations.
 When materials are heated or cooled, their physical characteristics like thermal conductivity, density, and heat capacity change significantly.
 This creates challenges for computer simulations of processes like metal casting, heat treatment, or thermal analysis.